-When will the new Forza Motorsport be released?
-Features, next-gen, more | Dexerto.com
+Forza Motorsport for Xbox Series X: Features, game engine, release date - Dexerto

 Does Forza Motorsport have a new game engine?

-In one of the most publicized leaks yet, it seems that Forza Motorsport will be built on an all-new game engine; Unreal Engine 4.
-If the rumors reported by XboxMag.Net (in French) are correct, it could shake things up considerably for both the Motorsport and Horizon games.
+In one of the most well-publicized leaks yet, it seems that Forza Motorsport will be built on an all-new game engine; Unreal Engine 4.
+If the rumors reported by XboxMag.Net (in French) are correct, it could shake things up considerably for both future Motorsport and Horizon games.

-Off-road racing is said to be a particular benefactor of this shift in engine.
-Should the Horizon series also get the new engine, there could be a significant impact on the entire Horizon game in the next installment.
+The inclusion of off-road racing in the upcoming Motorsport game is said to be a particular benefactor of this new game engine.

-Forza Motorsport graphics update
+Forza Motorsport next-gen graphics

 It has been confirmed that Forza Motorsport will feature ray tracing, as confirmed by creative director Chris Esaki.
 He has also stated that players will be able to enjoy impressive visuals across all tracks, games, and environments in the upcoming Forza Motorsport game.